Date of Degree

 Copyright 2012 Christina Marie Buckles

 Buckles, Christina Marie.
-"The transnational feminist literature of Helena Maria Viramontes." thesis, University of Iowa, 2012.
+"The transnational feminist literature of Helena Maria Viramontes."
+MA (Master of Arts) thesis, University of Iowa, 2012.